-This month’s Random Recipes has been restricted to puddings, cakes and bakes, which suits me fine.
+Dom has restricted this month’s Random Recipes to puddings, cakes and bakes.
+Hooray, that suits me just fine.
 I picked my book the usual way using Eat Your Books and got Seaweed and Eat It: a family foraging and cooking adventure by Fiona Houston and Xa Milne.

 My mind went into a bit of a frenzy trying to imagine what seaweed and chocolate would taste like and in what form I could possibly put them together.
-I had a look through the book and really there wasn’t a great deal I felt I could make from it – not that included chocolate anyway.
-So, I cheated a little, just a tiny bit.
-Before giving up on the book entirely, I thought I’d look to see if there was a suitable recipe I could adapt and I found one – Yummy Muffins.
-These muffins were unlike anything I’d made before as they used cream cheese and lemon juice so I was keen to try them.
-One of the ingredients was foraged berries.
-Well I didn’t have any of those to hand, but I did have plenty of windfall apples, so I used those instead.
-And of course, I added a bit of chocolate.
+I had a look through the book and really there wasn’t a great deal I felt I could make from it.
+Nothing that included chocolate anyway.
+So, I cheated a little.
+Just a tiny bit.
+Before giving up on the book entirely, I thought I’d look to see if there was a suitable recipe I could adapt.
+And I found one – Yummy Muffins.

 Apple Chocolate Chip Muffins